KSP-KOS/EditorTools/SublimeText3/README.md

 ## Additional Coverage

-xeger provided the ground work for this package, so all credit goes to him.
-However, I've added additional coverage for keywords, methods, and structures not included in the original.
+The original syntax highlighting package written by xeger was intended for Atom.
+While a direct, unedited port does the job, alterations were made to bring highlighting in line with sublime defaults.
+This isn't a commentary on the original, it was just written for a different editor.
+Additions mostly include coverage for new keywords, methods, and structures not available in kOS when the original Atom package was released.
 New additions are ongoing.

-Some changes to the original package were made to add contrast in cases where the same word could be used in different contexts.
+### Functional changes

-For example, `SHIP:HEADING` vs `HEADING(90,90)`.
-In this case, `HEADING` can be used as a field, or like a traditional function call.
-While highlighting of fields remains unchanged from xeger's version, using it like a function call will result in different syntax highlighting in ST3.
+Most functional changes involve taking away highlighting to add contrast to longer lines of code, or to account for contextual usage.
+For example `SHIP:HEADING` vs `HEADING(90,90)`.
+In this case, `HEADING` can be used as a structure suffix, or like a traditional function call.

+**Changes include**:

+  - Parenthesis `( )` were stripped of highlighting (they were showing up as reserved keywords)
+  - Suffix colons are no longer highlighted with the suffix to better help identify breaks in long `STRUCTURE:SUFFIX` chains

+**Upcoming/Ongoing changes include**:

+  - Additional keyword coverage
+  - STRUCTURE:SUFFIX validation, which either adds error highlighting, or  simply removes highlighting if a invalid suffix is used with a    structure, or vice versa.
+This is more time consuming than difficult as it involves correctly accounting for all possible structure/suffix combinations.

+### Suggestions and Requests

+If you feel a current feature could be improved, or if you would like a new feature entirely, I'm always open suggestions and requests.